hackvan said about 6 years ago on Service Objects for API Interactions with Twilio :

 The services class was done in https://www.driftingruby.com/episodes/rails-api-app-authentication-with-json-web-tokens

-steve said almost 6 years ago on Service Objects for API Interactions with Twilio :
+steve said about 6 years ago on Service Objects for API Interactions with Twilio :

 hi there, Just curious, why the approach of errors and if/unless logic instead of raising an exception of the class invariants are not set? i would think it'd be much simpler to use an exception for this and keep the service logic simpler and easier to test (esp for a more complex service).
 I remember hearing "experts" (like Sandi Metz) say this was ok to use exceptions for business logic rule errors, and this would seem to be one).
 Thanks!